 Carbon must be reduced in building materials, construction and use.
 Whilst it might no longer be appropriate to refer to the Code for Sustainable Homes (the BRE are working on a replacement), the presumption in the NPPF still applies to plan-making and decision-taking and new housing from 2016 must be zero-carbon.
-Based on the Bruntdland definition included in the NPPF, all new development should at the very least 'consume its own smoke' and Code for Sustainable Homes Level 4 (higher than the current Building Regulations2) has been considered at appeal to be insufficient to benefit from the presumption.
-Any 'smoke' left for future generations to consume is a sign that development cannot be said to be sustainable at a time when emissions must be reduced.
+Based on the Bruntdland definition included in the NPPF, all new development should at the very least ?consume its own smoke?
+[1] and Code for Sustainable Homes Level 4 (higher than the current Building Regulations [2]) has been considered at appeal to be insufficient to benefit from the presumption.
+Any ?smoke? left for future generations to consume is a sign that development cannot be said to be sustainable at a time when emissions must be reduced.
+There is the alternative of adopting Passivhaus standard as has been done elsewhere in the UK and abroad.
+There should be policies ensuring that the performance or implementation gap is effectively closed by proper monitoring and post occupation evaluations.